-Accounting is called the language of business that which communicates the financial condition and performance of a business to interested users, also referred to as stakeholders.
+Accounting is referred to as “the language of business” because it communicates the financial condition and performance of a business to interested users.

-In order to become effective in carrying out the accounting procedure, as well as in communicating the financial information of the business, there is a widely accepted set of rules, concepts and principles that governs the application of the accounting procedures, and it is referred to as the Generally Accepted Accounting Principles or GAAP.
+In order to become effective in carrying out the accounting procedure, as well as in communication, there is a widely accepted set of rules, concepts and principles that governs the application of the accounting.
+These concepts and principles are referred to as the Generally Accepted Accounting Principles or GAAP.

-In this article, you will learn and familiarize yourself with the accounting principles and accounting concepts relevant in performing the accounting procedures.
-It is relevant to understand it because you need to abide by these concepts and principles every time you analyze record, summarize, report and interpret financial transactions of a business.
+In this article, you will learn and familiarize yourself with the accounting principles and concepts relevant in the performance of the accounting procedures.
+It is a necessity to learn and understand it because you need to apply these concepts and principles during the accounting process.

 Guidelines on Basic Accounting Principles and Concepts

-GAAP is the framework, rules and guidelines of the financial accounting profession with a purpose of standardizing the accounting concepts, principles and procedures.
+GAAP, is the framework and guidelines of the accounting profession.
+Its purpose is to standardise the accounting concepts, principles and procedures.

-Here are the basic accounting principles and concepts under this framework:
+Here are the basic accounting principles and concepts:

 1. Business Entity

 A business is considered a separate entity from the owner(s) and should be treated separately.
-Any personal transactions of its owner should not be recorded in the business accounting book, vice versa.
-Unless the owner’s personal transaction involves adding and/or withdrawing resources from the business.
+Any personal transactions of its owner should not be recorded in the business accounting book unless the owner’s personal transaction involves adding and/or withdrawing resources from the business.

 2. Going Concern

 It assumes that an entity will continue to operate indefinitely.
-In this basis, assets are recorded based on their original cost and not on market value.
-Assets are assumed to be used for an indefinite period of time and not intended to be sold immediately.
+In this basis, generally, assets are recorded based on their original cost and not on market value.
+Assets are assumed to be held and used for an indefinite period of time or during its estimated useful life.
+And that assets are not intended to be sold immediately or liquidated.

 3. Monetary Unit